Wildflowers

 Wildflowers of the Wheatbelt

-The mosaic of habitats in the Wheatbelt ranging from open woodland, granite outcrops, sand plain country and extensive salt lake systems give rise to a great variety of flora and fauna species many now only confined to nature reserves and roadside verges in these habitats.
+Open woodland, granite outcrops, sand plain country and extensive salt lake systems give rise to a great variety of flora species of which many can be found in nature reserves and roadside verges in these habitats.
+The best times to visit for wildflowers are during July to October, but remember this spectacular floral event is very much dependent on seasonal rainfall.

 Over 980 species have been recorded in the Shire of Merredin alone.
 Species of acacia and eucalypt make up the majority but also included is some 47 species of orchids and numerous species of hakea, grevillea, verticordia and other varieties of heath land plants.